crystalcrag/WikiResources/README.md

 # WikiResources
+This repository is just so that I can upload images and link them from the other repositories README.md without bloating the main repositories.
+I don't want to use external service for this either.

-Mostly images I don't want to bloat the other repositories and which are not necessary to use/compile.
+These images are not necessary to compile / use the other projects.